Brandon7282/GitTest/README.md

 Classes | Traits
 ------- | ------
-Buccaneer | Being lazy in general accompanied with a low IQ Dual Blade | Being percise in details accompanied with high IQ
+Buccaneer | Being lazy in general accompanied with a low IQ Dual Blade | Being percise in details accompanied with a high IQ

 [Link](url) and ![Image](src)